MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 ![Merge Blocked](/img/bypass-oidc-trust/merge-blocked.png){:lightbox="true"}

-The process works wholely as we expect, once the review is complete and the merge happens, the pipeline runes and we get deployed code:
+The process works wholely as we expect, once the review is complete and the merge happens, the pipeline runs and we get deployed code:

 ![Pipeline Success](/img/bypass-oidc-trust/pipeline-success.png){:lightbox="true"}